 Also known as “The Cuban Dance of Love”, the bolero is a spot dance that utilizes many arm movements and facial expressions to contribute to the beauty of the dance.
 Bolero is an expressive dance and can be performed to many styles of music.

-First danced in the courts of European Royalty in the 1800′s.
-Written in 3/4 time, the Viennese Waltz in the only dance of that era still performed today.
+First danced in the courts of European Royalty in the 1800s.
+Written in 3/4 time, the Viennese Waltz is the only dance of that era still performed today.

 Originally intended for use at Bullfights when a Toreador was victorious, it dates back to many centuries ago.
-A very strong and aggressive dance, the Paso Doble as been a favorite since the 1930′s.
+A very strong and aggressive dance, the Paso Doble has been a favorite since the 1930s.

 * We also teach Salsa, Country Two Step, Polka, Night Club Foxtrot, line dances, and much more!